ArticlesLinux

 This distribution is RPM based, using YUM as software manager.
 Updates can only be downloaded with an active support subscription.

-The company behind RHEL, Red Hat Inc., was bought by IBM (officially: merged with IBM) in 2019.
+The company behind RHEL, Red Hat Inc., was acquired by IBM (officially: merged with IBM) in 2019.

 Rocky Linux